Actindo-AG/Documentation/PIM/Integration/01_ManageAttributes.md

 - Product Description
 - Sale Item

 You can create attributes, edit existing attributes and deactivate or delete attributes that are not in use.
 Further, you can add attributes to an attribute set or remove them from an attribute set.
+In the *PIM* module, only PIM attributes are displayed.

 ## Create an attribute